ROBERT E. STROBLE, Republican, District 11. Born in Williamsport, Pa., May

 1963; Loyola College, M.Ed., 1967; Morgan State University, M.S., 1970; University

-ous distinguished service awards and citations.
-Widower.
-Member of the House of
+cipient of numerous distinguished service awards and citations.
+Married.
+Member of

 EDWARD P. THOMAS, Republican, District 3.
 Born in Frederick, August 3,